pwlypandapants/Spindle/Familiars 2.md

-Zach was not above the occasional practical joke, but Joyce knew him well, and he was not the type of person that would take it too far.
+Zeke was not above the occasional practical joke, but Joyce knew him well, and he was not the type of person that would take it too far.
 His serious tone combined with his body language gave her a very bad feeling.